IQSS/dataverse/doc/sphinx-guides/source/qa/qa-workflow.md

 1. Build and deploy the pull request.

     Normally this is done using Jenkins and automatically deployed to the QA test machine.
+See {ref}`deploy-to-internal`.

 1. Configure if required